zhubiii/pongBot/README.md

 - [x] Assemble and wire parts together
 - [x] Write driver code to be able to control the robot in a controller/agent configuration
   -  See the "controller_agent" package in the catkin_ws
+- [x] Combine all motors into a single robot arm
 - [ ] Figure out coordinate frame transformations of each necessary part (base, joints, end effector)
 - [ ] Use OpenCV to identify and get pose estimation of a ping pong ball
 - [ ] Figure out coordinate frame transforamtions of camera to robot